samkap/eleventy-netlify-boilerplate/.github/ISSUE_TEMPLATE/i-m-having-trouble-with-this-template.md

 ---
-name: I'm having trouble with this template
+name: I’m having trouble with this template
 about: Have a problem?
 It might be a bug!
 Create a report to help us improve.
 title: ''
 labels: ''